Welcome

 We remain committed to your health and safety.

+The level of community transmission of COVID-19 in Nashua is variable.
 CDC Standard Precautions and NH Universal Best Practices utilized to mitigate risk of COVID-19 and other transmissible diseases are routine everyday practice at AIMA.
-The level of community transmission of COVID-19 in Nashua varies.

 AIMA Functional Medicine is following CDC, State of New Hampshire, and City of Nashua Public Health Department guidelines for public safety.
 Our policy is subject to change at any time and in accordance with these recommendations.